There are a lot of image formats available for different images like PNG, JPEG, GIF, etc. You can save images in many formats available.

-There’s a difference in different image formats.
-Each image file types has their own pros and cons.
+But Wait, There’s a difference in different image formats.
+Each image file types has its own pros and cons.
 They were created for specific, yet different, purposes.
 What’s the difference, and when is each format appropriate to use?

 Basically, the most common image formats are JPEG and PNG and you must have used this image format most often.

 PNG vs JPEG – Which Image Format Is Better?

 JPEG is very web friendly because the file is smaller, which means it takes up less room and requires less time to transfer to a site.
 Moreover, it is less grainy then GIF, the old king of the internet roost.
 Since 1994, JPEG has been considered the standard.

 Pros of JPEG:

 - 24-bit color and up to 16 million colors